Homeowner’s Guide to Basement Window Well Covers

 There are three main considerations when choosing a window well cover: shape, material (plastic or metal) and strength.

-Strength: Whether you choose a metal or plastic cover, strength is an important consideration.
+Whether you choose a metal or plastic cover, strength is an important consideration.
 Do you want to eliminate all chance of a child or animal falling into the window well?
 If so, select a strong metal-grate style or thick-plastic cover rated to hold hundreds of pounds.
 Only want to stop pests and precipitation from entering the well?
 A thin plastic cover without much strength will work fine.
+Learn how to make your own window well cover.

 Cost and Longevity